LongSei/SeiWeb/README.md

 # SeiWeb

 ## Description
-The template for basic blog webpage
+The template of blog webpage built by Django framework
 * This project just created for learning purpose

 <img src="./img/loginSystem.png">